HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- social system and "free time"
+    - code steps:
+        - citizens
+            - add property happiness: number, between -1 to 1. -1 => very unhappy, will commit suicide.
+1 => very happy
+            - add list for happinessTags which makes citizen more happy
+            - add list for unhappinessTags which makes citizen unhappy
+        - states
+            - add list for tags
+        - on each state tick
+            - code matches tags of state which tags of citizen and changes happiness based on it
+        - when happiness reaches very low value, citizens dies with message "commited suicide"
 - check: food market customer want to sell mushrooms but eats his own mushrooms in between which makes trade stuck
     - they adjust based on item amount on counter
 - check some more death reasons, maybe something is still off